FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## Nebula Spatial Spectrogram

-_Nebula_ is a technology adapted from our flagship **FLUX Pure Analyzer System** a suite of highly regarded professional mastering and mixing visualisation tools.
+_Nebula_ is a technology adapted from our flagship **FLUX:: Analyzer System** a suite of highly regarded professional mastering and mixing visualisation tools.

 ![](include/SpatRevolution_UserGuide_-100.jpg)